Ritz Lounge reopens, boosting Riverside neighborhood revitalization efforts

 The revitalization efforts, according to Harges, are focused on ensuring the community thrives in a way that benefits both current and future generations.

-Ritz Lounge, located at 2628 N. Harding Street in Indianapolis, is open Wednesday through Sunday for dinner, with breakfast and lunch served Monday through Friday.
+Ritz Lounge, located downtown, is open Wednesday through Sunday for dinner, with breakfast and lunch served Monday through Friday.

 For more information on the revitalization project or to support Ritz Lounge, click here.